What to do if you're experiencing difficulty

 Family and domestic violence is a complex issue that Elders Insurance takes seriously.
 Please visit our page here to view our policy as well as links to other support services that are available.

-Helping our customers during COVID-19
+Helping our customers

-We are working hard to find the most appropriate ways to respond to our customer’s needs and the health and safety of all.
+We are working hard to find the most appropriate ways to respond to our customer's needs and the health and safety of all.
 We recognise that many of our customers across Australia are in need of support at this challenging time.
+Please continue to work closely with your Elders Insurance Agent so that we can best support you.

 To access more information on our complaints process, please click here.